williams2588/GettingAndCleaningDataProject/CodeBook.md

 7) Read in the list of test subjects corresponding to each reading

-8) Read in lys of activity labels and convert activity codes to appropriate label
+8) Read in the list of test activity labels and convert activity codes to appropriate label

-9)

-1. Activity
-2. Subject
+9) Bind the test subject and activity labels to the test data

+10) Read in the training data from train/X_train.txt

+11) Extract only those columns representing mean and standard deviation measures

+12) Read in the list of training subjects corresponding to each reading

+13) Read in the list of training activity labels and convert activity codes to appropriate label

+14) Bind the training subject and activity labels to the test data

+15) Merge the test and training data

+16) Produce a new summary table by calculating the mean of each data column by activity and subject

+17) Drop extraneous columns

+18) Rename grouping columns to "Activity" and "Subject"

+19) Export final tidy data table to CSV file in the working directory

+The following provides an explanation of each column of the final tidy dataset:

+- Activity - the activity being measured
+- Subject - the number of the human subject

 3. tBodyAccmeanX
 4. tBodyAccmeanY
 5. tBodyAccmeanZ